guigsrzde/Projet_apprentissage/README.md

 - Simulation of virus spread between cities
 - Impact of mutations and symptoms on contagion
 - Management of health interventions: vaccination
+- Data visualization on the right hand side of the window
 - Data visualization with graphs
 - Visualization of the infected cities with red circles that turn green when city is infected
 - Random events influencing epidemic dynamics

 # Project Structure